artur-ciocanu/launch.en/help/launch-reference/managing-resources/data-elements.md

 The concept of reusable data elements is very powerful and you should use them as best practice.

-For example, if there is a particular way that you reference page names or product IDs or grab information from query string parameters from an affiliate marketing link or from [!DNL AdWords], and so forth, you can create a data dictionary (data elements) by getting information from its source and then using this data in various tags rules.
+For example, if there is a particular way that you reference page names or product IDs or grab information from query string parameters from an affiliate marketing link or from [!DNL AdWords], and so forth, you can create a data dictionary (data elements) by getting information from its source and then using this data in various tag rules.

 Using page name as an example, suppose you use a particular page-name schema by referencing a data layer, `document.title` element, or a title tag within the website.
 Tags in Adobe Experience Platform allow you to create a data element as a single point of reference for that particular point of data.
 You can then use this data element in any rule that needs to reference the page name.
 If for some reason in the future you decide to change the way you reference page name (for example, you have been referencing `document.title` but you now want to reference a particular data layer), you don't need to edit many different rules to change that reference.
 You simply change the reference once in the data element and all rules that reference that data element automatically update.